jmz-b/terraform-lpgi/README.md

 this terraform module provides a transparent https gateway that will forward all requests to an arbitary handler.

+## overview

+* proxy (apigateway): an https host that uses a greedy path variable, the catch-all ANY method and lambda proxy integration to map all requests to a handler

+* dist (s3): a storage bucket for request handler code

+* handler (lambda): a lambda function which executes the request handler code when invoked with apigateway proxy integration

 there is no routing, ie: a request to any path invokes the same handler code

 ## quick start